JoGorska/mileage-tracker/README.md

 1. Create Virtual enviroment on your computer or use gitpod built in virtual enviroment feature.

-2. Create env.py file.
-It needs to contain those 5 variables.
+2. Create .env file.
+It needs to contain those 4 variables.

-* Database URL can be obtained from [heroku](https://dashboard.heroku.com/), add PostgreSQL as an add on when creating an app.
+* Database URL can be obtained from [railway app](https://railway.app/), add PostgreSQL as an add on when creating an app.
 * Secret_key - is the djnago secret key can be generated [here](https://miniwebtool.com/django-secret-key-generator/).
-* Cloudinary URL can be obtained from [cloudinary](https://cloudinary.com/) follow the steps on the website to register.
 * Google API key can be obtained [here](https://cloud.google.com/gcp?authuser=1) you will have to register with google and create new app to get the API key.
 Follow the instructions on the website.

 ```
 os.environ["DATABASE_URL"] = "..."
 os.environ["SECRET_KEY"] = "..."
-os.environ["CLOUDINARY_URL"] = "..."
 os.environ["GOOGLE_API_KEY"] = "..."
 os.environ["DEVELOPMENT"] = "True"
 ```